 The Audit and Compliance Committee provides timely information to the Board on the contents of all the meetings held, including those attended by the external auditors.
-The Board is thus informed in a timely manner of all business transacted by the Committee, particularly the work done by the external without the presence of a any other senior officer.
-Complies [X] Partial compliance [] Explanation [] 44. omit a preliminary report to the orate and structural operations that the company plans to make, so that it he board on the economic terms and impact on accounts, and particularly
+The Board is thus informed in a timely manner of all business transacted by the Committee, particularly the work done by the external auditors and the Company's relations with them.